jpetazzo/mysqlmultislave-on-dotcloud/README.md

 host and port shown by ``dotcloud info myapp.dbread1``, but the login and password shown by ``dotcloud info myapp.dbwrite``!

+Just to make it clear: ``dotcloud info myapp.dbread1`` will still show the old, invalid credentials for the slave databases.
+Don't believe ``dotcloud info`` in that case: it does not know that you have changed the MySQL root password (by setting up synchronization with another database).

 ## Todo

 - guess dbwrite and dbread services by parsing ``environment.json``